EU unveils electricity reforms to reduce price spike threat

 Power producers would be offered security through the more widespread use of government contracts that would see them pay back revenues if the prices spike and get compensation if they fall.

+EU member states would be required to offer the contracts to producers if there is any public support given to new investments in low-carbon electricity generation.

-Brussels hopes the moves will bolster investment in non-fossil fuel energy as the EU seeks to meet its climate goals to reach net-zero and keep electricity cost down.
+Brussels hopes the moves will bolster investment in non-fossil fuel energy as the EU seeks to meet its climate goals to reach net-zero and keep electricity costs down.

 The bloc says it needs to triple the rate at which it is putting up new renewable energy infrastructure if it wants to hit its green targets.